-If you do not respond to a request to provide your consent for your child to receive special education and related services for the first time, or if you refuse to give such consent or later revoke (cancel) your consent in writing, your school district may not use the procedural safeguards (i.e., mediation, due process complaint, resolution meeting, or an impartial due process hearing) in order to obtain agreement or a ruling that the special education and related services (recommended by your child's IEP Team) may be provided to your child without your consent.
+If you do not respond to a request to provide consent for your child to receive special education or related services for the first time, or if you refuse to give such consent or later revoke (cancel) your consent in writing, your school district may not use mediation or initiate a due process complaint to obtain your agreement or a ruling to provide services to your child.

-If you refuse to give your consent for your child to receive special education and related services for the first time, or if you do not respond to a request to provide such consent or later revoke (cancel) your consent in writing and the school district does not provide your child with the special education and related services for which it sought your consent, your school district:
+If you refuse to give your consent for your child to receive special education and related services or if you do not respond to a request to provide such consent, for an initial IEP, or later revoke (cancel) your consent in writing, and the school district does not provide your child with the special education and related services for which it sought your consent, your school district:

 - 1. Is not in violation of the requirement to make a free appropriate public education (FAPE) available to your child for not providing the services to your child; and - 2.
-Is not required to have an individualized education program (IEP) meeting or develop an IEP for your child for the special education and related services for which your consent was requested.
+Is not required to have an individualized education program (IEP) meeting or develop an IEP for your child for the special education and related services.